 DIY snacks are cheaper than buying things in packets – and you have control over what goes into them

-- Freezing yoghurt portions with fresh berries when they're in season (or frozen or stewed fruit in winter) is cheaper than buying yoghurt pouches (which have increased by about 30–50 cents each in the last year).
-If you pop them in a lunchbox in the morning, they'll be defrosted by recess time. – Pru
+- Freezing yoghurt portions with fresh berries when they're in season (or frozen or stewed fruit in winter) is cheaper than buying yoghurt pouches.
+If you pop them in a lunchbox in the morning, they'll be defrosted by recess. – Pru

-- Re-think what constitutes lunchbox food – it doesn't always have to be sandwiches and apples.
-My kiddo likes to graze all day so I basically pack a tasting plate for her, filled with (cheap) ingredients like basic stuffed olives, hommus and carrot sticks (Aldi's gigantic tub of hommus is a great buy), edamame, tinned corn spears, cherry tomatoes, baby bocconcini and the like.
-Dinner leftovers are great, too – throw in bolognese or black bean chilli with a fork and that's lunch sorted. – Alice
+- Re-think what constitutes lunchbox food.
+My kiddo is a grazer so I basically pack a tasting plate for her, filled with (cheap) ingredients like olives, hommus and carrot sticks (Aldi's gigantic tub of hommus is a great buy), edamame, cherry tomatoes, cheese and crackers and the like.
+Dinner leftovers are great, too – throw in bolognaise or black bean chilli with a fork and that's lunch sorted. – Alice

 Be a legend in your own lunchbox (or schoolbag)

-- Buy well, buy once – I splashed out on a bento-style lunchbox (Yumbox) but after a couple of years of use, it's still in perfect condition and hasn't broken at all.
+- Buy well, buy once – I splashed out on a Yumbox bento-style lunchbox and even after a couple of years of use, it's still in perfect condition and hasn't broken at all.
 Same situation for my daughter's water bottle.
 She's pretty good at not losing things so this is a good option for us. – Pru

 - Ditch the single-use plastic to help your wallet and the environment.
-By buying reusable wraps and food pouches, you're only spending once instead of having to buy a new roll of cling film every few weeks.
+By buying reusable wraps and food pouches, you're only spending once instead of buying a new roll of cling film every few weeks.
 And single-use yoghurt pouches are expensive and create lots of waste.
 Here are the best reusable yoghurt pouches. – Alice

 - Expect to rehome all the primary school lunchboxes once the kids go to high school – they won't be seen dead with them.
 We use small metal lunchboxes and containers that we picked up cheaply at Aldi and they seem to pass muster. – Rachel